Jcamilovpr/Practica_2/README.md

-#Python test
+# Python test

-I made this test to practice the basis of python.
+I made this test to check my progress in python.